 How to manage while your benefits are sanctioned

-Then list all your outgoings.
+List all your outgoings.
 How much money do you need to pay for the basics?

 Is there any way of cutting your spending?
 Are there any bills you could get a better deal on to save you money now and in the longer term?